jsc329/ammonitorwiki/12-photos.md

 For example, the *photoID* for “midEarth4\_2018-09-02\_08-00-00.jpg” is "“midEarth4\_2018-09-02\_08-00-00”.
-The table’s *locationID* and *equipmentID* fields are foreign keys that identify the locationID and equipmentID associated with any given audio file.
+The table’s *locationID* and *equipmentID* fields are foreign keys that identify the locationID and equipmentID associated with any given file.
 The table also tracks the *date* and *time* of day the photo was taken, the relative *filepath* to the photo in Dropbox, the [Olson names-formatted time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List) (*tz*), and the file *format* (e.g. jpg, which is the typical file format for Android smartphones).
 Finally, we store a *timestamp* to